bee2805/BattleofTheGenerations/README.md

 ![image6](https://github.com/bee2805/BattleofTheGenerations/blob/main/app/src/main/res/drawable/wireframes.jpg)

-### Custom UI

-![image8][image8]

 <!-- DEVELOPMENT PROCESS -->
 ## Development Process

-The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->
 <!-- This is your time to shine, explain the technical nuances of your project, how did you achieve the final outcome!-->

-* Validation on inputs
+* Validation of inputs
-* Implemented Routing with `React-Router v6`.
-* API End Point: link Here
+* XML for the layout and styling
-* `Plugin` for this.
+* Kotlin for the functionality
-* ETC.
+* Different questions are dynamically displayed

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
 * It was super exciting to learn Kotlin and build my very first android app!
-* Ater getting my muse, which was OK Boomer, the excitement grew each and every day.
-I had a lot of fun doing the research, especially for the lyric based questions.
+* Ater getting my muse, which was OK Boomer, the excitement grew each day.
+I had a lot of fun doing the research, especially for the lyric-based questions.
-* I had a lot of fun doing the research, especially for the lyric based questions.
+* I had a lot of fun doing the research, especially for the lyric-based questions.

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->